dotnet/tye/docs/reference/commandline/tye-build-push-deploy.md

 > :bulb: Use `kubectl config view --minify --output 'jsonpath={..namespace}'` to view the current namespace.

+> :warning: The `tye build-push-deploy` command requires access to a remote container registry.
+Images will be tagged using the registry configured in `tye.yaml` (if present), or using a registry supplied interactively at the command line.

-> :warning: The `tye deploy` command assumes that the configured image name and tag have already been pushed to the registry.
-Make sure the image used already exists.
+> :bulb: The `tye build-push-deploy` command uses Docker's credentials for pushing to the remote container registry.
+Make sure Docker is configured to push to your registry before running `tye build-push-deploy`.

-> :bulb: The `tye deploy` command uses your local Kubernetes context to access the Kubernetes cluster.
-Make sure `kubectl` is configured to manage your cluster before running `tye deploy`.
+> :bulb: The `tye build-push-deploy` command uses your local Kubernetes context to access the Kubernetes cluster.
+Make sure `kubectl` is configured to manage your cluster before running `tye build-push-deploy`.

 ## Arguments

 `PATH`

-The path to either a file or directory to execute `tye deploy` on.
-Can either be a yaml, sln, or project file, however it is recommend to have a tye.yaml file for `tye deploy`.
+The path to either a file or directory to execute `tye build-push-deploy` on.
+Can either be a yaml, sln, or project file, however it is recommend to have a tye.yaml file for `tye build-push-deploy`.

-If a directory path is specified, `tye deploy` will default to using these files, in the following order:
+If a directory path is specified, `tye build-push-deploy` will default to using these files, in the following order:

 - `tye.yaml`
 - `*.sln`